IQSS/datafest/02_GitKraken.md

 ```

 ##Overview
-Our code will demonstrate the different code snippets that have been used for programming classes.
+Our code will demonstrate the different code snippets that have been used for programming
+classes.
 We
 will have this written in both R and Python.

 ##Installation
+The full suite of code will require the Tmisc and dplyr R packages;
+matplotlib and seaborn for Python

 ##Usage
+Simply fire up RStudio for trying out your R code, or Spyder for your Python code.

 ##Getting help

 ## Contributors
+Contributions and references are included in the source code files.

-## Reference
+## References
+Contributions and references are included in the source code files.

 ## Licensing
+This is all available as CC BY 4.0 license.

 ```

 Save the changes to your file and go back to GitKraken.
 Again, the program creates a new WIP timeline entry as it has detected changes.
 Click on this line to show that GitKraken has noticed that our file has changed (file icon with an elipsis inside):

+**need new photo**
 <img src="img/tracking_mars.png" width="700" align="center">

 When you click on the filename, you will see that these new lines of text appear; this lets us know that Git is able to see changes in your file but at the moment these changes haven’t been recorded in an official ‘snapshot’ of your repository.
 To do this we need to **add** and **commit** our changes, just as we did before.

+**need new photo**
 <img src="img/git-staging-area.png" width="700" align="center">